runely/calendar-homey/README.txt

 - Add card as a condition in a flow
 - Choose when

+Trigger "Any event starts" (will trigger when any event starts)
+- Add card as a trigger in a flow
+- Tokens:
+    - 'Event name'
+    - 'Event description'
+    - 'Event location'

-Known problems
+Known bugs

-- Searching events in condition card, returns no events when search query has a space followed with a character
+- Searching events in condition card, returns no events when search query has a space followed with a character (Example: 'Test f')

+ToDo list

+- Add support for recurring events
+- Add support for multiple calendars